dummy-image

 • Appreciate the couple for a fantastic event so far

 • Share stories and anecdotes from your friendship with the groom thus far.
-Keep in mind that it is a family affair, so inappropriate topics aren’t welcome.
+Remember that it is a family affair, so inappropriate topics aren’t welcome.
 Remember to avoid inside jokes.

 • Talk about how you think the couple are better together and compliment them.